Wellington-Altus Newsroom

 Tax-Free First Home Savings Account

-On November 3, 2022, the Department of Finance released updated draft legislative proposals outlining the First Home Savings Account (“FHSA”).
-The FHSA was first introduced in the 2022 Federal Budget to address the increasing difficulty Canadians are experiencing in buying a first home due to rising real estate values.
+The First Home Savings Account (“FHSA”) was introduced in the 2022 Federal Budget to address the increasing difficulty Canadians are experiencing in buying a first home due to rising real estate values.
 The FHSA is intended to help Canadians save and fulfill their dreams of home ownership.
-Due to the changes to the draft legislation, our previously published commentary on this topic is no longer completely accurate.

-An FHSA is a new registered account that will provide the opportunity for Canadians to save up to $40,000 on a tax-free basis to put towards purchasing their first home in Canada.
+An FHSA is a new registered account that provides the opportunity for Canadians to save up to $40,000 on a tax-free basis to put towards purchasing their first home in Canada.
 It combines the benefits of tax-deductible contributions as with a Registered Retirement Savings Plan (“RRSP”) and tax-free withdrawals as with a Tax-Free Savings Account (“TFSA”).
-FHSAs will be available at Wellington-Altus starting in Fall, 2023.

 Who can open an FHSA?